TRADITIONAL homemade pizza

 Dusting flour for stretching the dough can be chosen based on your preference, I like to use Semolina flour double grind.
 This kind of flour is coarser compare to the All-Purpose flour.
 It is easy to dust away after the stretching is complete and it leads to a final product more rustic on the edge (cornicione)The regular semolina is mainly used for the pasta production, this one (the double grind) appears in many bread baking recipes (e.g. the Altamura bread, or the focaccia Barese).
 By clicking on the left image you can buy it on Amazon.ca

 For this recipe, I will use a “metodo indiretto” (not direct method).
 The ingredients above will be kneaded in 2 phases: I will call the first phase poolish and the second rinfresco.

 Beginning with the water (lukewarm), add the yeast and mix until it dissolves.
 Then add the flour and continue to mix with a fork until you get a creamy but compact mixture.

-Cover the mixture with a transparent film (or a damp cloth) and let it rest for about 4 hours, after which you will notice bubbles on the surface and a considerable increase in volume.
+Cover the mixture with a transparent film (or a damp cloth) and let it rest for about 4 hours.
+After the resting time, you will notice bubbles on the surface and a considerable increase in volume.

 The Poolish is ready at this point and can be moved to the second phase.